ianrenton/ianrenton.com/blog/_posts/2025-03-14-christchurch-pota-rove-eight-parks-in-eight-hours.md

 ![Antenna at Purewell "Meadows"](/img/blog/2025/03/christchurch-10.jpg){: .center}

-13 QSOs in the log in 10 minutes was enough for me, and I packed up and shipped out, heading south again towards Stanpit Marsh.
+13 QSOs in the log in 10 minutes was enough for me.
+I packed up and shipped out as the overcast sky brought the first sprinkles of rain, heading south again towards Stanpit Marsh.

 ## 1420-1510: Stanpit Marsh